yazi-rs/yazi-rs.github.io/docs/quick-start.md

 ### Sorting

-To sort files/directories use the following commands.
+To sort files/directories use the following actions.

 _Observation: <kbd>,</kbd> ⇒ <kbd>a</kbd> indicates pressing the <kbd>,</kbd> key followed by pressing the <kbd>a</kbd> key._